caseywschmid/cws-helpers/docs/How_to_add_a_new_helper.md

 5. **Write thorough tests** covering normal usage and edge cases
 6. **Keep dependencies minimal** to avoid bloating the package
 7. **Document for end users** who will install with pip, not Poetry
+8. **Update version numbers** when adding new helpers or making significant changes
+9. **Maintain the changelog** to document all notable changes